Skip to main content

 By Stephen C. Schultz

-(Editors note: This is a very sensitive subject and may be uncomfortable to read.
-Viewer discretion is advised.
-The application and information in this post is essentially focused on schools and therapeutic programs that have a residential component.)
+(Editor's note: This is a very sensitive subject and may be uncomfortable to read.
+The information in this post is essentially focused on schools and therapeutic programs that have a residential component.)

-The chairs were all in a half circle.
+The chairs were all in a half-circle.
 There must have been over fifty, all filled with students.
 Banners from various colleges and universities hung from the rafters.
-The dull roar of multiple conversations all going on at the same time was cutting through the air and echoing off the walls.
+The dull roar of multiple conversations, all happening simultaneously, cut through the air and echoed off the walls.
 I stood in front of the crowd and waited.
-The conversations and dull roar slowly faded like a train disappearing into the distance.
+The conversations and dull roar slowly faded, like a train disappearing into the distance.

 “Who can tell me what grooming is?”

-Please allow me to share an experience with you that opened my eyes to a dynamic that is occurring in residential treatment settings as well as traditional boarding schools across this country and around the world.
-Technology plays such an integrated and important role in our lives every day, it’s difficult to realize there is a downside to technology use.
+Please allow me to share an experience that opened my eyes to a dynamic occurring in residential treatment settings as well as traditional boarding schools across this country and around the world.
+Technology plays such an integrated and important role in our lives every day that it’s difficult to realize there is a downside to its use.

-Children in today’s world are being exposed to “sexuality” in varying forms at an earlier and earlier age.
+Children in today’s world are being exposed to “sexuality” in various forms at an increasingly early age.
 Many of the boys enrolled at Oxbow Academy report being exposed to pornography as early as four years old.
-Some are able to manage this exposure in an age appropriate way.
-Others find themselves caught in a net of increasingly unhealthy compulsive behavior.
+Some are able to manage this exposure in an age-appropriate way.
+Others find themselves caught in a net of increasingly unhealthy, compulsive behavior.

-I was asked by a residential program that works with boys to come have a discussion about appropriate sexual behavior while in treatment.
-No program or school wants to have to deal with sexual acting out.
+I was asked by a residential program that works with boys to have a discussion about appropriate sexual behavior while in treatment.
+No program or school wants to deal with sexual acting out.
 There is the potential for having to report an incident to law enforcement.
-There is the dread of communication with parents, school counselors and educational consultants explaining how it happened.
+There is the dread of communicating with parents, school counselors, and educational consultants to explain how it happened.
 I have even seen treatment programs and schools drawn into legal battles between parents of kids who acted out.
 These are always emotionally charged situations that are a struggle for all involved, including the students.

 I have facilitated this conversation with the staff of a few different treatment programs and schools.
-However, this was the first time I have spoken directly to the students.
+However, this was the first time I had spoken directly to the students.

-I started out asking the boys if they knew what grooming was.
-A few hands shot up immediately and I got answers like combing your hair and brushing your teeth.
+I started by asking the boys if they knew what grooming was.
+A few hands shot up immediately, and I got answers like combing your hair and brushing your teeth.
 I mentioned that they were right and that hygiene is an important part of residential living.

-I then went on to mention that grooming is also a way for one student to set up a situation over time that leads to some type of sexual encounter with another student.
-Many of those attending had a blank stare.
-So, I went on to share with them that sometimes when they are involved in horse play or wrestling around, a particular student may grab them in the crotch or touch them in what feels like an inappropriate way.
-And then, when confronted, there is an instant excuse of,
+I then went on to explain that grooming is also a way for one student to set up a situation over time that leads to some type of sexual encounter with another student.
+Many of those attending had blank stares.
+So, I shared that sometimes, when involved in horseplay or wrestling, a particular student may grab someone in the crotch or touch them in a way that feels inappropriate.
+And then, when confronted, there is an instant excuse:

-I also mentioned it can happen through non verbal actions such as eye contact, passing notes, drawing pictures, giving gifts, flashing someone from the shower etc. Some in the room started to squirm a bit.
+I also mentioned that it can happen through non-verbal actions such as eye contact, passing notes, drawing pictures, giving gifts, flashing someone from the shower, etc. Some in the room started to squirm a bit.
 Most students were now engaged in the conversation.

 I went on and asked if they knew what frottage was.
 No response.
-I mentioned that this was when someone would bump into you or rub up against you while in line at meal time or walking down a hallway or standing in a crowded space.
+I mentioned that this is when someone bumps into you or rubs up against you while in line at mealtime, walking down a hallway, or standing in a crowded space.
 It can always be excused as an accident, but it is sexual in nature.
-I explained that this action wasn't about immediate gratification, but used later in fantasy during masturbation.
-The act of frottage is a form of grooming and intentionally crosses personal boundaries in a disrespectful way for the purpose of self gratification.
+I explained that this action isn't about immediate gratification but is used later in fantasy during masturbation.
+The act of frottage is a form of grooming that intentionally crosses personal boundaries in a disrespectful way for the purpose of self-gratification.

 I then directed the conversation to masturbation and the socially appropriate place and time.
-We discussed the fact that masturbating in bed at night was not appropriate in a residential setting.
+We discussed the fact that masturbating in bed at night is not appropriate in a residential setting.
 It can be classified as “Public Masturbation” or “Publicly Lewd Behavior” under the law.
-I then mentioned that the law wasn't the real reason it’s inappropriate.
-The real reason is the fact that it is simply selfish and thoughtless behavior.
-There is no concern for the thoughts and feelings of the roommates or others in the dorm.
-From a clinical perspective, the "Social Boundaries" are virtually non-existent.
+However, I mentioned that the law isn't the real reason it’s inappropriate.
+The real reason is that it is simply selfish and thoughtless behavior.
+There is no concern for the thoughts and feelings of roommates or others in the dorm.
+From a clinical perspective, the "social boundaries" are virtually non-existent.
 The lack of healthy social boundaries later in life can bring dire consequences.
-In a residential setting, there is only one place that is socially appropriate to masturbate and that is in the bathroom.
+In a residential setting, there is only one place that is socially appropriate to masturbate, and that is in the bathroom.

 The vast majority of students breathed a sigh of relief.
-All of us in that room had an open discussion that was held in an adult, respectful manner.
+All of us in that room had an open discussion held in an adult, respectful manner.

 However, there were also two students who struggled.
-One student openly started rocking on his chair and disrupting the conversation to the point where the therapist had to intervene and have him go sit by the therapist.
-There was another student that went and sat by the wall in the corner and was obviously expressing some emotional distress.
+One student openly started rocking in his chair and disrupting the conversation to the point where the therapist had to intervene and have him sit by the therapist.
+Another student went and sat by the wall in the corner, obviously expressing emotional distress.

-I do need to mention that this scenario has nothing to do with sexual orientation.
+I must mention that this scenario has nothing to do with sexual orientation.
 Socially accepted, respectful behaviors are the same whether a student is gay or straight, male or female.

-With regular discussions like this one, residential cultures can stay healthy and those students that are high risk can be identified, treated and have their emotional burdens lifted in a caring and compassionate way.
+With regular discussions like this one, residential cultures can stay healthy, and those students who are high-risk can be identified, treated, and have their emotional burdens lifted in a caring and compassionate way.

 Comments